 The gaming smartphone market is a competitive one, not only amongst Chinese manufacturers trying to cash in on the popularity of mobile eSports titles like PUBG Mobile, but well-established brands like Razer and Asus too.
 The ROG Phone 2 takes what worked well on the original and makes various improvements, too - read our ROG Phone comparison to find out how we think the two phones stack up against each other.

-When will the Asus ROG Phone 2 be released?
+Is the Asus ROG Phone 2 out now?

 If you want to upgrade right now, take a look at our selection of the best gaming phones for inspiration.